francescomari/xkcd/README.md

 ## Compatibility

-This program inlines the comics using either:

-- [this library][2] for iterm2 (Your terminal emulator must support the iterm2
+This program displays the comics by using [this library][2] for iterm2 or iterm2-compatible terminals, and by implementing kitty's [terminal graphics protocol][3] directly.
-  protocol for this program to work).
-- [the icat kitten for kitty][3].

 ## License